 - Grow a bush bean that matures in about 45 days.
 If you have bean seeds left over from spring, they are still good to use.
 There are also probably still seed packs available in the garden center.
 At this time of year, they should be on sale.

 - Amend the soil with compost or composted manure, even if you already did so in the spring.
 You want to give your fall crop a good, quick start.
 A half inch layer of compost worked into the soil, should do it.
-These beans are going to take off and will need a rich soil to feed them and retain water as they grow.
+These beans are going to take off and will need rich soil to feed them and retain water as they grow.

 - Water the soil before planting the beans.
 Soak it thoroughly.
-Having the bean seed on a moist bed will not only speed germination, it will cool the soil in the heat of the summer.
+Having the bean seed on a moist bed will not only speed germination, but it will also cool the soil in the heat of the summer.
 Many seeds will not germinate if they think growing conditions are too hot.

 - If you're planting in Zone 8 or above, add a layer of loose mulch.
 An inch of shredded straw will keep the soil cool, but allow the bean seedlings to emerge.